Primary decomposition of modules: a computational differential approach: Differential algorithms

-In \cite{DIFF_PRIM_DEC}, it was shown that the arithmetic multiplicity is the minimal size for a differential primary decomposition.
+By using our representation theorem (\autoref{thm_main}), we can extend \cite[Algorithm 5.4]{DIFF_PRIM_DEC} from ideals to modules.
 The following algorithm computes a minimal differential primary decomposition for a module.
 We note that this algorithm does not depend on computing a primary decomposition.

 \begin{proof}[Proof of correctness of \autoref{algo_diff_prim_dec}] This algorithm is correct because it realizes the steps in the proof of \cite[Theorem 5.3 (i)]{DIFF_PRIM_DEC}, as generalized by \autoref{thm_main} and \autoref{algo_noeth_ops}.
 (For the case of ideals, see \cite[Algorithm 5.4]{DIFF_PRIM_DEC}.) \end{proof}